XelaNull/7DTD-WhiteRiver_ToC/README.md

 <https://community.7daystodie.com/topic/12269-white-river-tools-of-citizenship-quests-a194-with-df-multiple-languages>

-Tested with A19.6
+Tested with A20

 This modlet collection extends the new player White River citizenship quest line to provide some quests to obtain improved tools, weapons, and armor.
 Each item has a small back-story and explanation in an attempt to blend with the vanilla game and Trader.
-This gives new players a chance to obtain better equipment through a method other than randomness or traditional progression.
-The rewards this Modlet pack provides were carefully considered against Vanilla gameplay.
+This gives players a chance to obtain better equipment through a method other than randomness or traditional progression.
+The rewards this modlet pack provides were carefully considered against Vanilla gameplay.
 In most cases, the named items only provide a small improvement over the items they were created from.
+The duke and experience rewards are in-line with vanilla quests, and across all quests and tiers in this modlet pack only a handful of skillpoints are offered and only on the highest complexity quests.

-**This modlet pack is only XML XPath modlets and only needs to be installed on the server!**
+**This modlet pack is comprised of only XML XPath modlets and only needs to be installed on the server!**

 The modlet collection provides multi-tier quest lines.
-Once the new player reaches the trader, they are given a +Declaration of Citizenship.
+Once the new player reaches the trader, they are given a +Declaration of Citizenship item.
 This allows them to begin a quest to volunteer to help lay to rest 10 old residents now turned zombie.
 This earns the player a +White River Citizenship Card which they can then use to select which quest they would like to pursue.
 The player's citizenship card is returned to them after they complete the settlement's quest.
-If it is lost for any reason, the player may also randomly find a +White River Citizenship Card on zombie loot bags and can then start the process over of becoming a White River citizen.
+If it is lost for any reason, the player may start this quest again as a Tier 1 Trader quest, and also can randomly find a +White River Citizenship Card on zombie loot bags.

 --